 Nikon D7000 – 18-105mm Lens – Aperture f4.2 – ISO 200 has been used for this portrait and Photoshop to emphasized the colors and contrast.

 Emotion of childhood

 I wanted to show emotions of childhood from perspective of one child.
-I was interested in emotions of his face, so that’s why most of the photos are “close up“.
-I think besides smile characteristic to children I managed to capture other side of child – melancholy.
+I was interested in the emotions of his face, so that’s why most of the photos are “close up“.
+I think besides smile characteristic to children I managed to capture another side of a child – melancholy.
 And this was my purpose – show dreamy and melancholy aspect of childhood.